mmamontx/ja2-stracciatella-mp/README.md

     - Add binary release(s) and installation instructions.
     - Pass merc top left corner speech to the client.
     - Investigate how come ST::string direct assignment (see Soldier_Control.h) causes crashes at random locations (buffer overflow?).
+    - Check if the same RPC call from multiple clients gets executed in parallel.
+If so, find a way to disable it, or implement respective item pointers on the server side for multiple clients: replace gpItemPointerRPC.
 - For fun (remove it from the release or make it optional):
     - It seems that originally developers considered enabling jumps over the windows and left the corresponding code in place.
 Try to extend climbing with this ability.
     - Remove the lines that disable women enemies below elite level (see Soldier_Create.cc).